5 Types of Wedding Favours for Your Big Day

 When everyone is all danced out and your reception draws to a close your guests will gather their belongings and head for the exit.
-But there’s one thing they’ll be leaving with that didn’t come in with them - their favours!
+But there’s one thing they’ll be leaving with that didn’t come in with them - their wedding favours!
 You’ll want to find the perfect pint-sized presents to say thank you.
 If you have no idea where to begin, these are some of our favourites.
-Remember, favours should only eat up 2-3% of your budget, so put the kibosh on buying more expensive and extravagant gifts.
+Remember, wedding favours should only eat up 2-3% of your budget, so put the kibosh on buying more expensive and extravagant gifts.

 Here are some of our favourite types of wedding favours.

 Who doesn’t love food?
 Skip slapping name tags on some Kit Kats and hunt down some local gourmet treats to thank your friends for joining you.
 Hot sauces, jams, candies and chocolates are all popular wedding favours.
 If you’re feeling extra crafty you can stamp them with a handmade label or your wedding monogram.
 Looking to cut costs?
 DIY some tasty treats at home.
 Schedule a baking day with a few members of your wedding party to whip up some cookies or package s’more kits.
 If you’re particularly gifted with a piping bag, feel free to do something more elaborate, just make sure it doesn’t suck up all your time!
 P.S.
 Here are 10 Foodie Wedding Favours Your Guests Will Love.

 Whether they’re hitting up the farmer’s market or schlepping their shoes to the gym, tote bags are something your guests can use in their day-to-day life - making them the perfect practical gift.
 You’ll want to add a little somethin’ somethin’ to personalize them, so slap on a quote or graphic to the otherwise plain bag.
 Your monogram, wedding date or a fun theme-related design are all good options.